 Absolute Fencing Gear has also pledged $10,000 in scholarships for the All-Academic Team program.
 One female and one male applicant will receive $4,000 each based on both their GPA and essay.
 Two additional applicants will receive $1,000 each based on their submitted essay.

-Note: Two letters of recommendation are required to be eligible for the Absolute Fencing Gear scholarships.
+Note: One letter of recommendation are required to be eligible for the Absolute Fencing Gear scholarships.

 The Connor Porter Memorial Scholarship was created in 2013 through a generous donation from Connor's family members - Trish and Shannon Porter.

 Connor passed away on July 26, 2012 in a plane crash with his father, Pat, and another friend shortly after winning bronze in the Division III foil event at the Summer Nationals in Anaheim.
 Connor had many friends in the fencing world and was well known for his sportsmanship and encouraging others.

 Connor's father, Pat Porter, was a two-time track Olympian (1984, 1988) and his mother, Trish King Porter, was a high jumper on the 1988 U.S. Olympic Team.

 "Our thanks go out to Connor's family and, in particular, his mother, Trish.
 While the Porter family's loss is unimaginable for most of us, his family's generosity will ensure that his legacy is remembered by all of us in the USA Fencing community," said Don Anthony, USA Fencing President/Chairman of the Board.

 Two scholarships are awarded annually - $2,000 each for one male and one female high school student.
 To be eligible for the scholarship, candidates must be members of USA Fencing and submit a recommendation letter from a coach, teacher or school administrator.
 No grades need be submitted as grades will not be considered in determining the winners of the scholarship.

 In addition, all applicants must complete an essay on a new topic each year.